 In the collision between our bodies and the world, we rely on a robust meaning-making toolkit.
 We filter our daily experiences through our senses differently depending on our perspective—the combination of our prior experiences, our mood, and our motives.
 My research on reflexivity in artistic practice weighs the effects of revealing artist perspective within works of art.
 I carry out this research in two main ways.
 First, I create works for responsive media that foreground participant attention.
 Second, I develop strategies for artists to unearth their perspective-in-creating.

 Combining environmental recordings with improvised performance, the works create a new genre: soundscape music for live performance.
 Soundscape techniques are demystified when performed publicly.
 As audiences observe the choices a composer-performer makes on stage, they realize that the listening process is more important to the output than sound manipulation techniques.
-With their listening guided by a performer, audiences understand experientially that there is choice in experience.
-In 2014 I took Awakening to the New York City Electroacoustic Music Festival to be performed by Ken Thompson.
-I also presented When the water returns at the Deep Listening Festival and on a juried exhibition at the Lightwork Lab Gallery.
+With their listening guided by a performer, audiences gain a tangible understanding that there is choice in experience.

 The compositions are accompanied by a written dissertation that introduces “compositional reflection,” a reflexive writing method for artistic practice.
-Organized into three major sections, the first proposes a method intended to aid in the analysis of individual musical compositions.
-In developing compositional method, I draw on reflexive ethnographic techniques, applying them to explicate the conditions of practice during the creation of specific musical works.
+Organized into three major sections, the first proposes a method intended to aid analysis of individual compositions.
+In developing compositional reflection, I draw on reflexive ethnographic techniques, applying them to explicate the conditions of practice during the creation of specific musical works.
 The second and third sections demonstrate the method with the four dissertation compositions.
 The second section provides an example of compositional reflection based on the broader context leading to the compositional works.
-The third section presents a compositional reflection centered on the situated phenomenal experiences in which the works themselves emerge.
+The third section presents a compositional reflection centered on the situated phenomenal experiences in which the works themselves emerged.

 Presenting the works alongside the compositional reflections yields two primary benefits.
-First, the reflections exteriorize a composer’s artistic strategies, making her experimental techniques more available to colleagues, for theorization, for use in related arts, and for use in the everyday world.
+First, the reflections exteriorize a composer’s artistic strategies, making her experimental techniques more available to colleagues for theorization, for use in related arts, and for use in the everyday world.
 Second, they allow a listener to make comparisons between her experience of the sounds and those of the composer.
 A composer, sharing their phenomenal experiences during creation, opens avenues within the work for a listener to exercise agency in the experience of the work.
 Duly empowered, listeners encounter the creativity they employ in listening as they envision alternate paths a composer may have taken in the piece but didn’t.
-In 2013 I published a paper on compositional reflection in eContact!.
-I have another article under preparation for submission to Perspectives in New Music in Fall 2015.
-I am developing a book manuscript and supplemental media that model reflexivity-in-composition using examples from my own practice.
-I will distribute the prospectus to presses in Spring 2016.

 With an interest in how our perspective influences our perception, my dual-practice points to a need for attending to the way the world shapes us as we shape it.
-This begins with compositions that cultivate awareness in audience members that their experience in an encounter is generated through a situated interaction with the piece.
-Such creative work is supported by scholarship aimed at making the conditions of the work more accessible.
-Combined, the two provide models for infusing reflexivity into the generation and reception of creative work.
+This begins with compositions that cultivate awareness in audience members that their experience in an encounter generated through a situated interaction with the piece.
+Creative output is supported by scholarship aimed at making the conditions of the work more accessible.
+Combined, the two provide models for infusing reflexivity into the generation and reception of human creativity.